atthecodeface/grip/doc/configuration.md

 The grip global environment has some implicit variables:

 * GRIP_ROOT_PATH - the absolute path of the grip repository
+* GRIP_ROOT_DIR  - the last directory element of the path of the grip repository
 * GRIP_ROOT_URL  - the upstream URL that the grip repository was fetched from

 The global environment is part of the environment exported in .grip/local.env.sh.